 I was that classic friend who didn’t care if we were having fish, I was drinking red wine.
 When I was a kid my mother always “let” us have a small glass of white wine in her best crystal for Thanksgiving or Christmas dinners.
 I took my obligatory sip after the family cheers’d and then poured the rest of my teensy share into my little brother’s glass.
 Yuck.

-When I finally decided to dive into my own wine education nearly ten years ago I was amazed at how many wines we sampled in a one day class.
+When I finally decided to dive into my own wine education in 2012 I was amazed at how many wines we sampled in a one day class.
 WSET Level 1 was a blast and so much more detailed than I was expecting.
 Honestly, I thought it was more for fun than anything else, but I was sorely mistaken.
 The room was full of wine professionals and people I would come to know as friends and colleagues in the wine industry, even today.
 That fateful November day in 2012 changed the trajectory of my life.

 And on that day, of course, we sampled white wine.
 I knew we would and so I tried to go in with an open mind.
 What I did not expect was to leave that day only to end up at the little wine shop by my house to pick up a bottle or two… of Chenin Blanc?

 What was this fabulous, interesting, creamy little glass of goodness?

 When I arrived home and handed my husband the bottle to open for us, he emerged from the kitchen and looked up at me confused,